-Amphetamine-Induced Sexual Dysfunction
+Adderall-Induced Sexual Dysfunction

-Referring again to American Psychiatric Association’s Manual of Mental Disorders, Synopsis of Psychiatry states: “High doses and long-term use of amphetamines are associated with erectile disorder and other sexual dysfunctions.”
+The American Psychiatric Association’s Manual of Mental Disorders, Synopsis of Psychiatry states: “High doses and long-term use of amphetamines are associated with erectile disorder and other sexual dysfunctions.”

 Dependence, Tolerance and Withdrawal

-It is possible to build up a tolerance to amphetamines, which means the person using the drug needs to take larger doses to achieve the same effect.
+It is possible to build up a tolerance to amphetamines (Adderall), which means the person using the drug needs to take larger doses to achieve the same effect.
 Over time, the body might come to depend on amphetamines just to function normally.
 The person craves the drug and their psychological dependence makes them panic if access is denied, even temporarily.

 Withdrawal symptoms can include tiredness, panic attacks, crankiness, extreme hunger, depression and nightmares.
 Some people experience a pattern of “binge crash” characterized by using continuously for several days without sleep, followed by a period of heavy sleeping.